 The AIDSTAR-Two (AS-Two) Project offers systematic organizational capacity-building assistance to HIV & AIDS local implementing partners including NGOs, Community Service Organizations, service provider networks, Global Fund Country Coordinating Mechanisms, PRs and sub PRs, and public-sector institutions and programs in addition to US Government field missions.
 AS-Two is working to improve the capacity of local partners to lead, manage, and govern their organizations efficiently and effectively in order to produce enhanced health results.

 MSH’s Santé pour le Développement et la Stabilité d’Haïti (SDSH II) project—known as Pwojé Djanm (“robust project”) in Creole—and its all-Haitian team are working to increase availability of essential social services, reduce internal conflict, enable productive livelihoods that contribute to Haiti’s economic development, and build capacity as the foundation for progress.

-The Leadership, Management and Governance (LMG) Project is collaborating with health leaders, managers, and policy-makers at all levels to show that investments in leadership, management, and governance lead to stronger health systems, and improved health for all.
-The LMG project embraces the principles of country ownership, gender equity, and evidence-driven approaches.
+The USAID-funded Leadership, Management, and Governance (LMG) Project collaborated with health leaders, managers, and policy makers across all levels in more than 90 countries to show that investments in leadership, management, and governance lead to stronger health systems and improved health for all.

 The Program to Build Leadership and Accountability in Nigeria's Health System (PLAN-Health) is a five-year, President's Emergency Fund for AIDS Relief (PEPFAR) associate award through the United States Agency for International Development (USAID).
 It is implemented by Management Sciences for Health (MSH) in Gombe and Akwa Ibom States and the Federal Capital Territory, Abuja.